petershin/liferay-learn/docs/dxp/latest/en/site-building/developer-guide/developing-page-fragments/using-the-fragments-toolkit.md

    ReactDOM.render(...)
    ```

--  **Use a bundler to build your fragments**: If you want to use JSX or multiple files, you need to bundle the files before importing them.
+-  **Use a bundler to build your fragments**: If you want to use JSX or multiple files, you must bundle the files before importing them.

    Pay attention that the default behavior of bundlers (e.g. [esbuild](https://esbuild.github.io/api/#external), [webpack](https://webpack.js.org/configuration/externals/), and [vite-plugin-externals](https://github.com/crcong/vite-plugin-externals)) is to merge all content in a single JS file (including React, ReactDOM, and all dependencies).
 So, you must use methods to select which libraries are not included in the final bundle as the import relies on [importMaps](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script/type/importmap).